very short pixie haircuts front and back view with fringe

 The real drama is from the profile: hair falls toward the jaw on one side, sits close on the other.
 Length escalation is always blended so the look remains chic, not choppy.

 Inspiration galleries of very short pixie haircuts front and back view with fringe show that the cleanest, most memorable styles are built on this structure.
+Moreover, you can also use weft hair extensions whenever you decide to have a long-hair day, making it easy to switch up your style.

 Styling Routine—Keep It Simple